 GMP's assembly code sometimes promotes a read of the limbs to some larger size, for efficiency.
 GMP will do this even at the start and end of a multilimb operand, using naturally aligned operations on the larger type.
-This may lead to benign reads outside of allocated areas, triggering complants from Valgrind.
+This may lead to benign reads outside of allocated areas, triggering complaints from Valgrind.
+Valgrind's option '--partial-loads-ok=yes' should help.